Agile-visualizer-Team/asd-graph-renderer/readme.md

         }
     ]

-After the execution check the `output` folder, you should get a graph-*.png image for each input answer set.
+After the script execution is completed check the `output` folder, you should get a graph-*.png image for each input answer set.

 The first answer set will generate an image like this:

 ![example](graph-example.png "Example graph")

-Run `node build/index.js --help` to discover how to pass custom input files and output directory path.
+Run `node build/index.js --help` to discover how to pass custom input file and an output path.